Choo-Ha

-Choo-Ha, Tamcach-Ha and Multun-Ha are a series of small cenotes close to the Mayan site of Cobá in central Yucatán Peninsula.
+Choo-Ha, Tankach-Ha and Multun-Ha are a series of small cenotes close to the Mayan site of Cobá in central Yucatán Peninsula.
 All of them are accessible to the public for swimming.
 Choo-Ha has a small entrance of only about 3 by 4 meters.

 Fauna

 Small fish and turtles live in this cenote.
 Visitors must take a shower to clean themselves before swimming.